DoLPHIN2 Trial - Preventing mother-to-child transmission of HIV in late pregnancy.

 In sub-Saharan Africa more than one in five HIV-infected pregnant women are diagnosed in late pregnancy each year.
 This group is the most likely to transmit HIV to their infants due to delayed initiation of combination antiretroviral therapy (cART).
 The risk of mother-to-child transmission is directly related to maternal HIV viral load, therefore HIV drugs that quickly decrease viral load may be effective at preventing transmission, even in late pregnancy.

 Medications that rapidly decrease viral load could play an important role in the global goal to eliminate mother-to-child transmission of HIV.
-The project, implemented in South Africa and Uganda, aims to establish high-quality evidence and operational guidance for the use of dolutegravir (DTG) in late pregnancy.
+The project, implemented in South Africa and Uganda, is generating high-quality evidence and operational guidance for the use of dolutegravir (DTG) in late pregnancy.
 It involves a multi-centre trial of 250 HIV-infected women starting combination antiretroviral therapy in late pregnancy.

 “Mother-to-child transmission of HIV is preventable, and we have a duty to ensure the burden of HIV is not handed down across generations.
 More than 100,000 babies acquired HIV last year worldwide.
 We have both a moral imperative to make new treatments available and affordable, and an ethical imperative to ensure these treatments are supported by robust evidence for safety and efficacy.
 As this evidence is gathered, we will work closely with international agencies involved in enlarging access and developing clinical guidelines in order to ensure that this research translates into real benefit for such a vulnerable population.”